micmejia/bible-dump/NKJV/Genesis/Gen 50.md

 But as for you, you meant evil against me; _but_ God meant it for good, in order to bring it about as _it is_ this day, to save many people alive.

 ###### 21
 Now therefore, do not be afraid; I will provide for you and your little ones."
-And he comforted them and spoke [^d]kindly to them. ## Death of Joseph
+And he comforted them and spoke kindly to them. ## Death of Joseph

 ###### 22
 So Joseph dwelt in Egypt, he and his father's household.
 And Joseph lived one hundred and ten years.